Re-visited the .CR2 for 2026, and upgraded the processing. 15/05/26 – csj

 I actually got lucky on both of the weekends immediately after my trip North, and to be honest loved every moment of it.
 It was such a nice feeling just being out and about with the camera, I really enjoyed the moment.
 It was like I was breathing through my camera, if that makes sense.

-The frame looked ok, but as I studied it there were elements that p*st me off, and just of curiosity I flipped it and found this image in there.
+The frame looked ok, but as I studied it there were elements that p*ssed me off, and just out of curiosity I flipped it and found this image in there.

 It is a little heavier on the crop than I’d normally go, but felt helped along by getting a second opinion from DJN.
 I like the image now, and didn’t feel the need to edit it too far tonally.
 As always looking forward to your thoughts. csj….. go flip one of your own and see what you end up with!!!